-Drug Medical Necessity Adakveo (crizanlizumab- tmca) IV Adakveo (crizanlizumab-tmca) IV is subject to review for site of service administration.
-Adakveo (crizanlizumab-tmca) may be considered medically necessary for the treatment of sickle cell disease when the following criteria are met: The individual is aged 16 years or older AND Has had an occurrence of 1 vaso-occlusive crisis (e.g., acute chest syndrome, hepatic sequestration, etc.) in the past 12 months AND Concurrent use of or treatment failure with hydroxyurea

 Drug Medical Necessity

-AND

-Is not on a planned blood transfusion therapy program

-AND

-Adakveo (crizanlizumab-tmca) is prescribed by or in

-consultation with a hematologist

-Casgevy (exagamglogene Casgevy (exagamglogene autotemcel) may be considered

-autotemcel) IV medically necessary for the treatment of sickle cell disease

-when the following criteria are met:

-The individual is aged 12 years or older

-AND

-Has been diagnosed with sickle cell disease (SCD) AND

-Has experienced at least 4 sickle-cell related events where

-supportive care measures were provided in the previous 24

-months

-AND

-Casgevy (exagamglogene autotemcel) is prescribed by or in

-consultation with a hematologist or transplant specialist AND

-Does NOT have any of the following:

-The presence of Moyamoya disease

-Advanced liver disease defined as ONE or more of the

-following:

-Clear evidence of liver cirrhosis, active hepatitis, or

-significant fibrosis

-Liver iron concentration greater than or equal to 15

-mg/g unless liver biopsy shows no evidence of cirrhosis,

-active hepatitis, or significant fibrosis

-Presence of any of the following:

-Human immunodeficiency virus type 1 or 2 infection

-(HIV-1 or HIV-2)

-Hepatitis B virus (HBV) infection without either of the

-following:

-Previous vaccination and negative markers of

-hepatitis B
+Adakveo (crizanlizumab- Adakveo (crizanlizumab-tmca) IV is subject to review for site

+tmca) IV of service administration.

+ty

+zumab-tmca) may be considered medically

+treatment of sickle cell disease when the

+are met:

+s aged 16 years or older

+urrence of 1 vaso-occlusive crisis (e.g., acute

+e, hepatic sequestration, etc.) in the past 12

+of or treatment failure with hydroxyurea

+-

+ned blood transfusion therapy program

+nlizumab-tmca) is prescribed by or in

+th a hematologist

+glogene autotemcel) may be considered

+ry for the treatment of sickle cell disease

+g criteria are met:

+s aged 12 years or older

+nosed with sickle cell disease (SCD)

+d at least 4 sights sall related events where

+d at least 4 sickle-cell related events where measures were provided in the previous 24

+Theasares were provided in the previous 24

+mglogene autotemcel) is prescribed by or in

+th a hematologist or transplant specialist

+any of the following:

+e any of the following: ce of Moyamoya disease

+ver disease defined as 1 or more of the

+ve. disease defined as 1 of more of the

+ridence of liver cirrhosis, active hepatitis, or

+ant fibrosis